cukapd/ajt/_posts/2021-01-10-how-to-make-your-phone-smart-ok-google.md

 layout: post
 title: How to make your Android phone smart - OK Google
 cover-img: /assets/images/jt1.png
-tags: [Android,Features,Tricks,JT1]
+tags: [Android,Features,Tricks]
 comments: true
 last-updated: 2020-01-22
 ---

+``AJT1``

 {: .box-warning}
 Pros:

 • Run your phone by your voice

-• When you say "Ok Google," the feature is ready to start recognising your voice.
+• When you say "Ok Google," the feature is ready to start recognise your voice

 {: .box-note}